Designing sustainable and profitable dairy systems

 - Producing milk in a natural resource (water, land) scarce environment ?

 - Can the potential of camels, buffalos, goats and sheep be better exploited?

 - How to better acknowledge food and nutrition challenges in dairy strategy?

 - Adding value to the product: Liquid milk or processing?
 Niche products or conventional?

 - How to create responsible value chains when it comes to milk quality and safety?

-Why doing a course on Dairy Development in the Netherlands?
+Why doing a course on Dairy Development with the Netherlands?